 Three independent selection committees, one for each scientific field, review nominations and put forward a unanimous recommendation to The Norwegian Academy of Science and Letters.
 In cases where a committee selects more than one laureate, the committee also determines the distribution of the financial award among the laureates based on scientifically equivalent contributions.
 Learn more about the selection committees and their process.

-9) All information, both written and verbal, related to the identification and selection of the prize winners will be held in the strictest confidence.
-Records of the deliberations and other confidential activities of the prize committees, both paper and electronic, will be sealed and archived by the Norwegian Academy and not made available to the public for 50 years.
+All information, both written and verbal, related to the identification and selection process is held in confidence.
+Records of the deliberations and other confidential activities of the prize committees, both paper and electronic, are sealed and archived by The Norwegian Academy and not made available publicly for 50 years.

 The Norwegian Academy of Science and Letters aims to foster good research practices where the scientific endeavor is characterized by civil rights, respect and non-discrimination, and adherence to the general guidelines for research ethics.
 The Academy adheres to the Norwegian National Research Ethics Committees’ General guidelines for research ethics and applies to the award of science prizes, as well as the associated selection processes and other related activities.
 Read our Guidelines for Research Ethics for Prizes Awarded.

 In 2017, The Kavli Prize partners enlisted the support of a Kavli Prize Oversight Committee for the purpose of evaluating the prize practices and processes.
 The committee is constituted of five members from the global scientific community who review the entire Kavli Prize process at intervals of no less than 10 years and put forward recommendations to the prize partners.
 The work of the oversight committee is managed by The Norwegian Academy of Science and Letters.